-Project aerial mapping was reviewed to identify structures, including residential and community buildings, within the Project impact vicinity.
-Design goal sound levels were determined to be 45 dBA at a minimum distance of 100 feet from residential structures based upon the N.D.A.C. regulatory standards.
+Project aerial mapping was reviewed and a site visit was completed to identify structures, including residential and community buildings, within the Project impact vicinity.
+Sound levels produced by the Project were predicted at a minimum distance of 100 feet from identified habitable structures and were assessed against the N.D.A.C. maximum sound level of 45 dBA for wind energy conversion facilities.